zorik9/eltel-home-test/README.md

 # Running the project
 1. Run ```mvn clean install```
-The executable jar is: home-test-0.0.1-SNAPSHOT.jar, and it can be found in the target folder.
+The executable jar is: App.jar, and it can be found in the target folder.
 2. Go to to the target folder, and open the command line.
-And than run java -jar home-test-0.0.1-SNAPSHOT.jar
+And than run java -jar App.jar